brunobord/the-black-hack/english/additional-things.md

 | Rolls of 1-2 when counting coins are obvious counterfeits.                                   |
 | +1 to the next **Out of Action** roll the PC makes.                                          |

+*Some people scorn failing forward, I find myself using it when I’m looking to engage a story focused player or when i'm feeling generous and the situation is dire - so some mechanical hooks are useful things to have worked up in advance.*

 ## Paralysed